-Broccoli plants are heavy feeders and will do well with a dose of fertilizer every couple of weeks.
+Broccoli plants are heavy feeders and will do well with a dose of fertilizer a couple of times during the growing season.
 Use a well balanced fertilizer for best results.
 This will give the plants enough energy to get large enough to support full heads of broccoli.

 One option is to use a balanced granular type fertilizer.
 10-10-10 or 14-14-14 blends work well.
 These three numbers indicate the amount of nitrogen, phosphate and potassium respectively that are contained in that particular fertilizer.
 Check the package label for the manufacturer's suggested application rate.
 Most granular fertilizers are applied at a rate of 1 1/2 pounds per 100 square feet.
 Just scatter the granules around the plants.
 Try not to let the granules touch the broccoli plants as it may burn them.
 Once the granules are scattered, water them in well.
 You can start applying granular fertilizer when the seedlings have been transplanted and are 4-5 inches tall.

 You can also use a water soluble type fertilizer.
 Mix it according to the manufacturer's directions and apply it when you water your broccoli plants.
 You can use a hose end sprayer or mix the product in a jug or watering can.
 If you decide to use a water soluble product, start fertilizing broccoli plants as soon as you transplant them.

 In our own garden, we scatter a balanced granular fertilizer in our broccoli patch about a week before we transplant our seedlings.
 We like to use a 10-10-10 formula and we apply it at a rate of about 1 pint per 100 square feet.
 We also scatter in some lime.
 We water it all in and then till the soil one last time right before we plant.
 After that, we switch to a water soluble fertilizer and apply it about once a month.